Connie-Liang/No-Ticket-Today/README.md

 Thank you to:
 - Michelle Hoogenhoat for her troubleshooting support
-- Sage Elliot for Sixgill Sense and Detectron2 outline
+- Sage Elliot for Sixgill Sense guidance and help with an outline of Detectron2